Consulting Relevant Authorities, Communication and Notifications

 1. Relevant authorities: resources and assistance

-Below you'll find contact details and links to Australian and NSW Relevant Authorities who have available a number of resources that you may be able to utilise as part of your emergency planning.
+Below you'll find contact details and links to relevant Australian and NSW Relevant Aauthorities that offer who have available a number of resources that you may be able to utilise as part of your emergency planning.

 - Building Fire Safety